Eberhard Carl

-Eberhard Carl (born 13 May 1965) is a former German football coach and a former player.
-He played in the top-tier Bundesliga for eight seasons with Karlsruher SC.
+Eberhard Carl (born 13 May 1965) is a German former football coach and a player.
+A striker, played in the top-tier Bundesliga for eight seasons with Karlsruher SC.

 Playing career

 In his youth, Carl played for VfL Nagold, Kehler FV, and SV Gündringen.

 In 1986, he made his first-team debut with SV Böblingen in the Verbandsliga Württemberg and then moved to 1.
 FC Pforzheim in the Amateuroberliga BW in 1988.

 In 1989, Carl moved to Karlsruher SC in the Bundesliga, where he played for eight years making 177 appearances in the top division, while making many appearances in the European Cup as well.
-During the 1993–94 UEFA Cup, they advanced to the semi finals, ultimately losing to Austria Salzburg on away goals, defeating Valencia, PSV Eindhoven, Bordeaux and Boavista in the earlier rounds.
+During the 1993–94 UEFA Cup, they advanced to the semi-finals, ultimately losing to Austria Salzburg on away goals, defeating Valencia, PSV Eindhoven, Bordeaux and Boavista in the earlier rounds.
 In 1996, he advanced to the finals of the DFB-Pokal Final finishing as runner-up after losing to 1.
 FC Kaiserslautern in the final match.

 In 1997, he moved to the 2.
 Bundesliga club Stuttgarter Kickers where he made 68 appearances in the second tier.

 In 2000, he joined 1.
 FC Pforzheim.
 He then joined TSV Haiterbach in 2001 and became a player-manager for the 2002–03 season.
 He then retired to become a full-time manager, but returned to becoming a player-manager with VfL Herrenberg in the Landesliga Württemberg.